A review on ranking problems in statistical learning: Supervised ranking problems (instance ranking)

-Note that the weak ranking loss is not standardized, i.e., it does not necessarily take values in the whole interval $[0,1]$.
-More precisely, as shown in \cite{TWphd}, its maximal value is always $\frac{2K}{n}$, so we can only hit the value one if $K=\frac{n}{2}$ for even $n$ and if all instances that belong to the ''upper half'' and predicted to be in the ''lower half'' and vice versa.
-For better comparison of the losses, they propose the \textbf{standardized weak ranking loss} \begin{rem} Having get rid of the ratio $K/n$, the standardized weak ranking loss function has a very intuitive interpretation.
-For a fixed $K$, a standardized weak ranking loss of $c/K$ means that $c$ of the instances of $Best_K$ did not have been recovered by the model. \end{rem} \
+Note that the weak ranking loss is not standardized, i.e., it is not necessarily able to take the value 1.
+More precisely, its maximal value is always $\frac{2K}{n}$, so we can only hit the value one if $K=\frac{n}{2}$ for even $n$ and if all instances that belong to the ''top half'' and predicted to be in the ''bottom half'' and vice versa.
+For better comparison of the losses, \cite{TWphd} propose the \textbf{standardized weak ranking loss}

+\begin{rem} Having get rid of the ratio $K/n$, the standardized weak ranking loss function has a very intuitive interpretation.
+For a fixed $K$, a standardized weak ranking loss of $c/K$ means that $c$ of the instances of $Best_K$ did not have been recovered by the model. \end{rem}